Grubhub Menu Editor

 Design Process

-With no formal internal design process, I had the freedom to innovate.
-Using Sketch for design, Invision for prototyping, and Jira for project management, I iterated on wireframes and higher fidelity designs.
-Regular feedback loops with stakeholders, including engineering, design and product, ensured alignment and feasibility.
+Our cross-functional team utilized multiple feedback loops and tools to ensure alignment and streamline design and development.
+Sketch was used for design, Invision for prototyping, and Jira for project management.
+Progressive wireframes were turned into higher fidelity designs.
 User testing was conducted with restaurants to validate the designs and gather actionable insights.

 Design System